tarwn/lessthandot-hugo/blogs/content/posts/2011-05-19-watch-all-the-tech-ed-north-america-2011-sql-server-videos.md

 Julie Strauss Database & Business Intelligence 200 – Intermediate DBI203 Day 3 May 18, 2011 from 10:15AM to 11:30AM

-Microsoft SQL Server code-named “Denali” brings the simplicity and power of the PowerPivot technologies to corporate BI,and at the same time drives forward the PowerPivot self-service capabilities that we introduced in SQL Server 2008 R2.
+Microsoft SQL Server code-named "Denali" brings the simplicity and power of the PowerPivot technologies to corporate BI,and at the same time drives forward the PowerPivot self-service capabilities that we introduced in SQL Server 2008 R2.
 We give you a tour of building corporate BI Semantic Models...

 **[Microsoft SQL Server Reference Architecture and Appliances][29]**